Guide to Milford Sound and the Milford Road

 If you want mind-blowing eyeball-popping tear-inducing scenery that New Zealand is oh so famous for, then Milford Sound is the number one choice.
 Ok, there’s a lot of hype around this particular fiord in the Fiordland National Park of the South Island.
 While some travel guides refer to it as the “Eighth Wonder of the World”, you can only begin to imagine what you are about to lay your eyes on with a trip down to New Zealand’s national treasure.
 Indeed, Milford Sound is “effing” stunning, it can’t be denied, but like anything that is overhyped, visitors do go there with expecting miracles to happen and become disappointed when their grandma doesn’t come back from the dead or they aren’t cured of leprosy.

-We’ll go as far as to say that Milford Sound is an absolute New Zealand must do – either that or one of the fiords of New Zealand, because they are similar in appearance.
-Milford Sound is the fiord on everyone’s lips because it is the most accessible with a great connection of the Milford Road/Milford Highway/State Highway 94, which is an beautiful experience in itself.
+We’ll go as far as to say that Milford Sound is an absolute New Zealand must do – either that or one of the fiords of New Zealand because they are similar in appearance.
+Milford Sound is the fiord on everyone’s lips because it is the most accessible with a great connection of the Milford Road/Milford Highway/State Highway 94, which is a beautiful experience in itself.

 Fun facts about Milford Sound

-- Sutherland Falls, seen on the Milford Track, are the world’s fifth highest with water falling 580 metres.
+- Sutherland Falls, seen on the Milford Track, is the world’s fifth-highest with water falling 580 metres

 - Milford Sound gets 6813mm of rain per year.